OpenTPW/OpenTPW.FileFormats/src/content/docs/formats/strings.md

 The Bullfrog String file format (*.str) is used in order to store localized strings for in-game text.
 These don't have any specific character encoding - they use the two aforementioned file formats to convert to and from 'Bullfrog Multi-byte' characters.

-The BFST (**B**ull**f**rog **St**ring) file format is used in order to specify strings for each piece of in-game text.
-This aids with localization and translation.
-BFST files don't have their own character encoding; instead, they use the two BFST files within the BFST's directory in order to specify each character.

 ### File Format

 **Header**